ethanjansen/archconfigs/install.md

                     * Subtitles: English, Forced, Commentary
                 * Default values:
                     * Set default track languages to eng
+                    * Disable "default track" flag for subtitle tracks
+                    * Added underscores to the "derive... from file names" regular expressions
                 * Destination file:
                     * Check "Only use the first source file that contains a video track"
                     * Fixed destination directory: /mnt/scratch/Movies/MKVTools